tify-iiif-viewer/tify/README.md

 > If you are loading TIFY’s JavaScript via `<script>` and the stylesheet via `<link>`, like in the example above, add a query parameter with the current version, e.g. `?v0.25.0`, to avoid issues with browser caching.

+When creating a web application, you can also use `import 'tify'`.

 ## Upgrading

 If you are are upgrading from any previous version, please have a look at the [upgrading guidelines](UPGRADING.md).